SimonDirckx/-pqraaa/pqraaa-support/README.md

-# BEACHpack-support
+# pqraaa-support

 ## Description

-This repository contains supporting packages on which [BEACHpack](https://gitlab.kuleuven.be/numa/software/beachpack) (partly) depends.
+This repository contains supporting packages on which [pqraaa](https://github.com/SimonDirckx/-pqraaa) (partly) depends.
 This is purely for convenience purposes to aggregate all these dependencies in one place and guarantee availability of package versions that are compatible with BEACHpack.

 ## Packages